- Most Important Information First

 - Be Descriptive

 As you embellish your resume with fleshed-out descriptions, people will take notice and may wish to review your qualifications more thoroughly.
-It is these additional methods that you may employ that can grab the attention of readers.
+These additional methods that you may employ can grab the reader's attention.

 - Keep Things Simple